davidknoll/mongofuse/README.md

 You can traverse and create/delete files in any directory, although reading/listing permissions are enforced.
 (Mounting with the `default_permissions` option is a possible solution.)
-* atimes aren't updated automatically.
-Nor are directory mtimes/ctimes when a file is created.
+* Directory mtimes/ctimes aren't updated when a file is created.
 * When I repeatedly `touch` a file without specifying a time, the atime/mtime that are passed to my utimens function jump about non-monotonically over a number of minutes.
 They can also be a number of minutes away from `Date.now()`